THE BIOMEDICAL INFORMATICS RESEARCHER

 • Rizvi R, Overby C, Johnson E, Bright TJ.
 Recommendations on Building a Sustainable AMIA Centered Around Diversity, Equity and Inclusion Practices - A Preliminary Report.
 AMIA Annu Symp Proc.
 2021 Oct 30-Nov 3 2021.

 • Huang H, Kefayati S, Clark CR, Preininger AM, Bright TJ, Jackson GP, Rhee K, Dankwa-Mullan I. Race, Social Determinant and COVID-19 Mortality Patterns in the United States.
-Accepted to SGIM Annual Meeting.
+2021 SGIM Annual Meeting.

 • Rizvi R, Bright TJ, Vanhouten C, McKillop M, Wang S, Alevy S, Brotman D, Sands-Lincoln M, Robinson B, Staats C, Jackson GP, Kassler WJ.
 Usability and Impact of a Care-Management System in Holistically Delivering Services to Vulnerable Populations.
 AMIA Informatics Summit 2021, Virtual Conference Mar 25-27.